kprakhar/countries-api-cache-interceptor/README.md

-# 🌍 This project fetches country details from the REST Countries API and uses caching to improve performance and reduce unnecessary network calls.
+# 🌍 This project fetches country capitals from the COUNTRIES NOW API and uses caching to improve performance and reduce unnecessary network calls.
 It uses:

 - axios for making API requests